Who may be offered an amniocentesis?

 Amniocentesis is a test performed to assess the chromosomes of the fetus.
 It involves performing an ultrasound and then using the ultrasound to guide a needle through the mother’s abdomen.
 A small amount of the amniotic fluid which surrounds the baby is withdrawn.
 This is sent to a specialised genetic testing laboratory.
 Fetal cells within the fluid are grown in an incubator until there are sufficient cells to analyse (this takes approximately 10 days).

-When there are sufficient cells to analyse the laboratory will issue a result, referred to as a karyotype.
+When there are sufficient cells to analyse the laboratory will issue a result, referred to as a molecular karyotype (microarray).
 It is possible to obtain a partial result within 24 to 48 hours.
 This is referred to as a FISH test.
 The laboratory charges an extra cost for this FISH test.

 Picture of a normal karyotype (left) and Down syndrome karyotype (right)

 What is the FISH Test?

 FISH stands for Fluorescence In Situ Hybridisation.
 This is a special test which can be performed on uncultured amniocentesis or CVS samples.
 The result is usually available with 24-48 hours.
 The test does not detect all chromosomal abnormalities; this FISH test specifically looks at chromosomes 21, 18, 13, X and Y. This enables the FISH test to detect most of the common chromosomal abnormalities, particularly Down syndrome.
 The FISH test is also able to determine the sex of the baby.

 Unfortunately this test does not attract a Medicare rebate and the laboratory will issue an extra charge for performing this test.

 How do I get my results?

 When the results are ready, the laboratory will send these results directly to your genetic counsellor and/or doctor, who would usually communicate them to you.
 It is possible to definitively determine the sex of your baby from these results.

 What to expect on the day?